 AUM's West Area residence halls consist of seven two-story apartment buildings, each housing 48 students, for a total occupancy of 336 students.
 The West Area residence halls are located just east of the School of Business building and are adjacent to the University Center.
 Six of the seven West Area residence halls contain efficiency apartments that house two students.
 The remaining West Area residence hall accommodates four students in each apartment.
-Rooms specifically designed for the physically challenged are located in two of the halls.
+Rooms specifically designed for individuals with physical disabilities are located in two of the halls.

 AUM's East Area residence halls consist of five three-story apartment buildings, each housing 48 students, for a total occupancy of 240 students.
-The East Area residence halls are located just south of the entrance to Humana Hospital on Taylor Road.
+The East Area residence halls are located just south of the entrance to East Montgomery Medical Center on Taylor Road.
 Each East Area apartment consists of a separate kitchen, living area, and bedroom and accommodates two students.

-Information concerning off-campus housing is available in the Housing and Residence Life Office.
+Information concerning off-campus housing is available in the Housing Office.